Dynamic correlations in the conserved Manna sandpile: Dynamic correlations in the steady state

 where we have used the fact that the average steady-state current is zero, i.e., $\angular{\bar{Q}(l,T)} = 0$.
 Now, by using the following identity,

 we can rewrite eq.\eqref{eq:sptm intj fluctuations} as \begin{widetext}

-\end{widetext} In fig.\Ref{fig:sptm integrated current}, we plot the subsystem current fluctuation $\angular{\bar{Q}^2(l,T)}$ obtained from simulations as a function of relative density $\Delta = \rho - \rho_c$ for various subsystem sizes $l$ and final times $T$: $l=2500$, $T=100$ (sky-blue line) and $l=100$, $T=10^5$ (violet line).
-In the same figure we also compare the simulation results with theory eq.\eqref{eq:final sptm QiQj fluctuations}: $l=2500$, $T=100$ (dot-dashed line) and $l=100$, $T=10^5$ (dashed line); we observe excellent agreement between simulations and theory.
-Here we note that the results for the larger subsystem size $l$ and smaller $T$ almost coincide with twice of local activity, $2a(\Delta)$, as a function of $\Delta$ (red dashed-dotted line).
+\end{widetext} In fig.\ref{fig:sptm integrated current}, we plot the subsystem current fluctuation $\angular{\bar{Q}^2(l,T)}$ obtained from simulations as a function of relative density $\Delta = \rho - \rho_c$ for various subsystem sizes $l$ and final times $T$: $l=2500$, $T=100$ (upper solid sky-blue line) and $l=100$, $T=10^5$ (lower solid magenta line).
+In the same figure we also compare the simulation results with theory eq.\eqref{eq:final sptm QiQj fluctuations}: $l=2500$, $T=100$ and $l=100$, $T=10^5$ (both in black dashed line); we observe excellent agreement between simulations and theory.
+Here we note that the results for the larger subsystem size $l$ and smaller $T$ (upper solid line) almost coincide with twice of local activity, $2a(\Delta)$, as a function of $\Delta$ (red dot-dashed line).

 Importantly, the asymptotic expression of the variance of cumulative subsystem (space-time integrated) current as in eq.\eqref{eq:final sptm QiQj fluctuations} depends on the order of limits of the two variables $T \gg 1$ and $l \gg 1$, i.e.,